 - To create an effective figure, first determine the purpose, just as when writing an article.
 The golden rule?
 Keep it simple.
 Have the image say one thing and say it well.

 - Once the purpose is determined, write a thesis statement for the image.
-An example: “To highlight the differences in cell surface protein expression that result from two types of T-cell activation.”
+An example: “To highlight the differences in cell surface protein expression that result from 2 types of T-cell activation.”
 Then, list the key elements needed to achieve the image’s purpose.
 The presenters recommended using the fewest visual elements possible.

 - Next, draw “a sketch—or 10,” keeping in mind the first idea is rarely the best one.
 Ask a colleague to review a sketch of the figure to see how well it communicates.